james-see/qrr/README.md

 Following [this guide](https://medium.com/@samy_raps/simple-movies-web-app-with-vue-vuetify-and-django-part-1-setup-6351c02327a5) originally and building off of it from there.

+Actually, that guide really sucks.
+[This](https://stackabuse.com/single-page-apps-with-vue-js-and-flask-jwt-authentication/) one may be better.

 2. Where are the clean and build and run commands in a Makefile?

 Coming soon.